langroid/langroid/README.md

 poetry install
 ```
 Copy the `.env-template` file to a new file `.env` and
+insert your
-insert your OpenAI API key, and GitHub Personal Access Token (needed by
+- OpenAI API key,
+- GitHub Personal Access Token (needed by  PyGithub to analyze git repos;
-PyGithub to analyze git repos; token-based API calls are less rate-limited).
+  token-based API calls are less rate-limited).
+- Redis Password (ask @pchalasani for this) for the redis cache.

 ```bash
 cp .env-template .env